maarten-pennings/Nunchuk/readme.md

   The driver subtracts this 512 and reports a value between -512 and +511 for `nunchuk_accelX()`, `nunchuk_accelY()`, and `nunchuk_accelZ()`.

-- The low pass filter is a simple "first order lowpass filter" ([ref](https://dsp.stackexchange.com/questions/39063/simple-software-low-pass-filter)).
+- The low pass filter is a simple "first order low-pass filter" ([ref](https://dsp.stackexchange.com/questions/39063/simple-software-low-pass-filter)).

 - I was inspired by these sources